Mission / History

-The Jacob Burns Film Center (JBFC) began in 1998 when a group of individuals interested in creating a cultural arts center in Westchester County purchased the old Rome Theater in Pleasantville, New York.
+The Jacob Burns Film Center (JBFC) began in 1998 with Steve Apkon’s vision of a cultural arts and education center inspired by the power of film.
+Steve and Lisa Apkon purchased the old Rome Theater in Pleasantville, New York and, along with Sabrina Coughlin, brought together a group of community members to help bring their dream to life.
 The Rome Theater, a beautiful Spanish mission-style, historic landmark building built in 1925, was one of the first movie theaters in Westchester County.
 Opened during the golden age of cinema, the New York Times called it "The Show Place of Westchester County."
 It was an active cinema, showing films until 1987, when it closed its doors due to competition with neighboring multiplexes.
-The group, led by founder Stephen Apkon, secured the building and an adjacent lot, formed a nonprofit organization (originally known as The Friends of the Rome Theater), and launched a $5 million capital campaign to build the Film Center.
+They also purchased an adjacent lot, formed a nonprofit organization (originally known as The Friends of the Rome Theater), and launched a $5 million capital campaign to build the Film Center.
 Early on, the campaign received a $1.5 million grant from the Jacob Burns Foundation.
-The Film Center received its name in honor of this leadership gift.
+The Jacob Burns Film Center received its name in honor of this leadership gift.

 JBFC Ribbon Cutting, June 2001, with (from left)

 Executive Director Steve Apkon, Glenn Close,

 and director Francis Veber.

 Since the JBFC opened its doors to the public in June 2001, more than two million people have seen over 4,500 films from every corner of the globe.
 Over 100,000 students have participated in our education programs, more than 50% of them from underserved communities throughout the tri-state area.
 Their participation, including transportation, is funded entirely by the Film Center, thanks in part to support from individuals, foundations and corporations.

 At the Media Arts Lab grand opening, students